China vows fight against Trump's latest tariffs as stocks sink

 China’s new ambassador to the United Nations, Zhang Jun, said Beijing would take “necessary countermeasures” to protect its rights and bluntly described Trump’s move as “an irrational, irresponsible act.”

-U.S. stocks fell sharply for a second straight day on Friday on Trump’s tariff announcement.
+U.S. stocks extended their sell-off Friday on Trump’s tariff announcement.
 Yields on U.S. and German debt plumbed multi-year lows amid a rush for safe-haven assets.
+[MKTS/GLOB]

 Earlier on Friday, Chinese Foreign Ministry spokeswoman Hua Chunying said China was holding firm to its position in the 13-month tariff brawl with the United States.